thebibleproject/kit-platform/README.md

 -   You may notice that this monorepo is on an older version of Nx.
 Upgrading the dependencies is allowed and even encouraged!
 Just be prepared to explain the changes.
+- If you notice caching issues you can run `npx nx reset` to clear the Nx cache.